claresudbery/clare-wiki-ably/pages/think/code-princ/gilded-rose.md

 ### Gilded Rose and Approval Tests for .Net Core in Rider on a Mac

+- NB: You probably don't need to do anything complicated with approval tests if you just want to get stuck straight in with refactoring.
+See [[#Gilded Rose Getting started with all tests in `C `|Getting started with all tests in `C#`]]
 - use the `csharpcore` folder
 - `Testtextfixture.cs` contains a `Main` function which is the equivalent of `Program.Main` in .Net framework
     - It currently only tests 2 days, so set the `days` var to 31 instead of 2